 Fuel injection systems

 Try to avoid rush hour.
 Leave half an hour earlier or later.
-If this cannot be avoided remember to drive smooth.
+If this cannot be avoided remember to drive smoothly.

 Close the windows and sunroof as this creates drag.
 Air rushes into the front window and cannot escape.